femiokunowo/WF_CRV_ReusableURLComponent/README.md

 in CRV_TTMUtility.cls class which gets the value of the target URL from a custom object.
 The returned URL value is then passed to the custom URL component.
 The target URL is then automatically launched in a browser.
+The attached PDF shosw how all these tie together